7 fridge cleaning mistakes that could contaminate your food or ruin your appliance – and the simple remedies pros swear by

 Cleaning every time you do a grocery shop can help prevent contamination.

 Do you know how often you should clean the fridge?
-According to Forrest Webber, cleaning expert and owner of Bear Brothers Cleaning, many of us are not doing it often enough.
+According to Forrest Webber, cleaning expert and owner of Bear Brothers Cleaning, many of us are not doing it often enough, yet neglecting to do so is one of the worst things you can do to your fridge.

 He explains, ‘You will already be behind schedule if you wait until there seems to be a mess or something smells awful.
 To avoid bacteria and food residue, the refrigerator's interior should be thoroughly cleaned and wiped once a month.
 Set a reminder or pair it with your grocery run.’